dose-finding/comparison-non-mono/README.md

 CRM-Run.R

-The file implements the CRM design and provide its operating characteristics.
+The file implements the CRM design and provides its operating characteristics.